-If there is one breed of human you would have hoped would have stayed indoors during this national emergency, then the unique legion of ‘phantom note writers’ is one.
+If there is one breed of human you would have hoped would have stayed indoors during the lockdown, then the unique legion of ‘phantom note writers’ is one.

-But, alas, it would seem that this hostile group of non-entities have emerged from the rocks under which they dwell to cause misery, once again, to the fine and upstander members of our NHS and emergency services.
+But it would seem that this hostile group of professional note-writers have emerged from the rocks under which they dwell to cause misery, once again, to the fine and upstanding members of our NHS and emergency services.

 We had thought, and hoped, that these phantom note writers had gone away.
 But unfortunately not.

-A nurse working at the Royal Stoke Hospital in Staffordshire had just completed a 12-hour shift on Friday 27th March when she returned to her car only to find that a phantom note writer had left its mark on her vehicle.
+A nurse had just completed a 12-hour shift when she returned to her car only to find that a phantom note writer had left its mark on her vehicle.

 The note read: